The Eyes of Tammy Faye (2021 film): Plot

-As the press becomes more skeptical and critical of the PTL network, Tammy develops an addiction to pills and becomes flirtatious with music producer Gary S. Paxton, whom Jim fires following the birth of their son Jay.
-In the 1980s, Jim focuses his attention on building a Christian theme park while Falwell's influence over PTL grows.
-When Falwell decries the "gay cancer", Tammy deliberately arranges for AIDS patient and Christian pastor Steve Pieters to give an interview on The PTL Club about supporting the gay community.
+As the press and Democrats become critical of the PTL Network's tax exempt status, Tammy develops an addiction to pills.
+While recording an album of Christian songs, a lonely Tammy becomes flirtatious with famed Nashville music producer Gary S. Paxton, whom Jim fires following the birth of their son Jay.

+In the mid 1980s, Jim focuses his attention on building a Christian theme park, while Falwell's influence over PTL grows.
+When Falwell decries the "gay cancer", Tammy deliberately interviews AIDS patient and Christian pastor Steve Pieters on The PTL Club.

-After collapsing during a taping, Tammy argues with Jim over their strained relationship and his subservience to Falwell.
-Falwell subsequently usurps control of PTL following news scandals about PTL's financial debt and Jim's extramarital affairs, including speculations about sexual relationships with men.
-Jim is ultimately imprisoned for fraud, and with no one left to protect her, Tammy is left jobless and forced to sell her home and possessions.
+After collapsing during a PTL taping, Tammy must go to rehab.
+Tammy argues with Jim over their strained relationship and his subservience to Falwell.

+Falwell subsequently usurps control of PTL following news scandals about PTL's financial debt and Jim's extramarital affairs, including speculations about homosexual relationships.
+Jim is ultimately imprisoned for embezzling and financial fraud, and with no one left to protect her, Tammy is left jobless and forced to sell her home and possessions.

 By 1994, Tammy and Jim have officially divorced, Rachel has died, and Tammy is struggling to revive her career and find television gigs.
 She gets an offer to be the special guest for a Christian concert at Oral Roberts University, which she hesitantly accepts.
 She preaches before performing a moving rendition of "Battle Hymn of the Republic", during which she imagines a rousing gospel choir performing with her.

 A textual epilogue reveals Falwell died in 2007, Jim returned to televangelism for a revived PTL after being released from prison, and Tammy continued to support LGBTQ+ communities until she died on July 20, 2007, at her home in Loch Lloyd, near Kansas City, Missouri, after an eleven-year bout with cancer at the age of 65.